Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Methods

 \subsection{Assessing Model Fit}

-A common approach to evaluating model fit for epidemic models is using the posterior predictive distribution.
+We evaluate model fit using the posterior predictive distribution over the time period used in model fitting.
 This is computed by taking a large number of draws (e.g., 10,000) from the posterior distribution of all model parameters and using each draw to simulate epidemics through forward simulation according to the specified model starting from the initial conditions.
-The posterior predictive distribution can be summarized over time using the mean and 95\% credible intervals of the simulated epidemic trajectories.
-Visual comparison of the posterior predictive distribution compared to the observed data is used, with more overlap between the posterior predictive distribution and the observed data indicating better model fit.
+We summarize the posterior predictive distribution of the epidemic over time using the mean and 95\% credible intervals of the simulated epidemic trajectories.
+We then compare the posterior predictive distribution to the observed data visually, with more overlap between the posterior predictive distribution and the observed data indicating better model fit.
 For SIR models, the observed data is the single time series of case counts, whereas for the SIHRD models, the observed data also includes time series of hospitalizations and deaths.
 For models with behavioral change captured in an alarm function, the alarm is dynamically updated as case and/or death counts are simulated for each posterior predicted epidemic.
 However, this becomes problematic for an SIR model with cases and deaths informing the alarm function as deaths are not part of the model and are subsequently not simulated as part of the posterior predictive process.
 Posterior prediction is only possible when the inputs to the alarm function are included in the compartmental structure, and is thus not possible for an SIR model with a multivariable alarm depending on both cases and deaths.

-Another commonly used tool for model comparison is the Widely Applicable Information Criteria (WAIC) \citep{watanabe2010asymptotic}.
+In addition to the visual comparisons using the posterior predictive distributions, we also use the Widely Applicable Information Criteria (WAIC) \citep{watanabe2010asymptotic}.
 WAIC is a likelihood-based estimate of prediction error which includes a penalty for the effective number of model parameters \citep{gelman2013bayesian}.
 As presented in Section \ref{estimation}, the SIR and SIHRD models have different likelihoods which means the WAIC values are not comparable across the two compartmental structures.
 However, within each compartmental structure, WAIC can still be used to determine the best specification of the alarm function \citep{ward2023bayesian}.